Skip to content

 Salad

-Use a very shard knife to cut the romaine into 2 inch pieces.
-Wash dry the lettuce very well.
+Use a very sharp knife to cut the romaine into 2-inch pieces.
+Wash and dry the lettuce very well.
 Refrigerate covered while preparing the other ingredients.

-Place the butter in a medium sized sauté pan over low-medium heat.
-Once the butter is melted and begins to bubble slightly, stir in the walnuts and Ramon pieces.
+Place the butter in a medium-sized sauté pan over low-medium heat.
+Once the butter is melted and begins to bubble slightly, stir in the walnuts and ramen pieces.
 Cook for 5-6 minutes, stirring constantly to prevent burning.
 Remove from heat and place the toasted nuts and noodles on a paper towel to drain and cool.

-In a large mixing bowl, combine the lettuce, nut mixture, broccoli, green onions and apricots.
+Combine the lettuce, nut mixture, broccoli, green onions, and apricots in a large mixing bowl.
 Stir the dressing well before drizzling it over the salad.
-Toss the salad until the lettuce is well coated with dressing and serve immediately.
+Toss the salad until the lettuce is well coated with dressing, and serve immediately.

 Yield: 6-8 servings